 Every day, people control their own health and finances.
 Each of us decides whether to go to the doctor when ill or injured.
 We decide whether to purchase, gift, or sell our assets.
 In Thailand, the right to refuse medical treatment is expressly provided under Thai law.
 The Ministerial Regulation prescribes the procedures and rules regarding the living will and was issued under Section 12 of the National Health Act of 2007, enabling every person to have the right to execute a Thai living will.
+There is also the standard Last will in Thailand that might interest you.

 A living will in Thailand must never be confused with a last will and testament – wherein the latter provides for the distribution of assets and properties.
 A living will has nothing to do with your properties.
 Also, a living will does not permit euthanasia or mercy killing.
 Medical professionals in Thailand are not authorized to inflict death on their patients by performing acts such as lethal injection.